gardener/sow/README.md

 </p>

-The data flow is heavily based on the processing of yaml dosuments with _spiff++_.
+The data flow is heavily based on the processing of yaml documents with _spiff++_.

 Every component is processed separately.

-- First, the installation configuration is processed together with a configuration template provided by the installation source.
+1. the installation configuration is processed together with a configuration template provided by the installation source.
 The result is an effective installation configuration stored in the `gen` folder.
-- Second, the `component.yaml` is processed together with the installation configuration used as stub to achieve the effective component meta data.
+2. the `component.yaml` is processed together with the installation configuration used as stub to achieve the effective component meta data.
   Here, dedicated components can be activated or deactivated, or dependencies might be adjusted according to the actual installation configuration.
-- Third, the component meta data is evaluated to determine the effective component dependencies and stubs used for the further processing.
+3. the component meta data is evaluated to determine the effective component dependencies and stubs used for the further processing.
   The export information of the used components are gathered and aggregated into a single import file.
-- Fourth, the `deployment.yaml` is processed to determine the concreate plugin sequence and their configuration settings.
+4. the `deployment.yaml` is processed to determine the concrete plugin sequence and their configuration settings.
-- Fifth, the effective deploment configuration is evaluated and the plugin set and order is determined.
+5. the effective deploment configuration is evaluated and the plugin set and order is determined.
 Then the plugins are called in the appropriate order together with their dedicated configuration settings.
   The plugins might access and provide own instance specific state information.
   (For example a `terraform.thstate` file).
-- Sixth, an optional additional state can be provided by processing an `state.yaml` that will be used as stub for subsequent exection of deployment actions.
+6. an optional additional state can be provided by processing an `state.yaml` that will be used as stub for subsequent exection of deployment actions.
-- Seventh, the `export.yaml`is processed together with the latest state to generate the interface information for using components.
+7. the `export.yaml`is processed together with the latest state to generate the interface information for using components.

-### The command
+## The command

-_sow_ evaluates the current working directory fo figure out
+_Sow_ evaluates the current working directory fo figure out

 - the concrete installation folder
 - the actual product
 - the actual component

 This information is then used as default for its execution.

-By default _sow_ interprets its arguments as components that should be deployed and executes theit deploy action in the appropriate order.
+By default _sow_ interprets its arguments as components that should be deployed and executes their deploy actions in the appropriate order.

 The following sub commands are supported: